HexHive/retrowrite/fuzzing/docker/README.md

 # Docker Build Steps

-Make sure docker is installed on your system.
+Make sure `docker` is installed on your system.
 This guide will not go over setting up docker and assumes it has been setup with non-root access.
-Add in `sudo` to the docker commands if it needs `sudo` access.

-Before you build, customize the build.yaml and fuzz_config.yaml to add, remove, or modify the fuzz targets.
+Run commands as root if any command needs it.

-Requirements to build docker container:
+Before you build, customize the `build.yaml` and `fuzz_config.yaml` to add, remove, or modify the fuzz targets.

-* (Included) fuzz-seeds.zip: Fuzzing seeds for all benchmarks. **unzip** before building the docker image.
+The requirements to build docker container are:

-* (Included) afl-dyninst.patch: Build patch for afl-dyninst
+* (Included) `fuzz-seeds.zip`: Fuzzing seeds for all benchmarks. `unzip` before building the docker image.

-* (Included) afl-2.52b-patched.tar.gz: Patched version of AFL
+* (Included) `afl-dyninst.patch`: Build patch for afl-dyninst

-* (Required) clang-built.tar.gz: Prebuilt clang-8.0 binaries, required
+* (Included) `afl-2.52b-patched.tar.gz`: Patched version of AFL

-for afl-clang-fast (there seems to be a bug with afl-clang-fast and ubuntu included clang.
-It is recommended to compile LLVM yourself as release version for ubuntu does not seem to work).
+* (Required) `clang-built.tar.gz`: Prebuilt clang-8.0 binaries, required

-    - To build clang, follow [build steps](https://llvm.org/docs/CMake.html) from official documentation.
+for afl-clang-fast (there seems to be a bug with afl-clang-fast and Ubuntu included clang.
+It is recommended to compile LLVM yourself as release version for Ubuntu does not seem to work).

-      In the build step, configure to install to a local directory.
+    - To build clang, follow the official [build steps](https://llvm.org/docs/CMake.html) In the build step, configure clang to install to a local directory.
     - Create a tar of the install directory

-* (Required) retrowrite.bundle: Bundled version of retrowrite.
+* (Required) `retrowrite.bundle`: Bundled version of retrowrite.
 Created using `git bundle create retrowrite.bundle --all`